netyouli/WHC_Layout/README.md

 Note
 ==============
 - When the view call **removeFromSuperview()**  the view must call **whc_ResetConstraints()** to clear the cache constraint
+- Swift4 + has abandoned the **initialize** class method, and if you need to use the automatic computing UITableViewCell height, you can call **UITableview.whc_initconfig ()** in the AppDelegate initialization method.

 Install
 ==============